Pubs in our area

 19 The Thoroughfare

 Comfortable bar with exposed beams and large open log fire in winter.
-All beers served under CO2
+All beers served under CO2.
+Take away food also available.
+Beer is only available as take away or with food.

 - Hempnall Green